 *This post contains affiliate links, which means we may get a small commission based on your purchases at no extra cost to you.
 Thanks for supporting This Blue Dress!

 You know how difficult it is for bookworms to choose a single favorite book?
-The Crouch sisters are all avid readers and several of them name Crown Duel as their favorite book ever.
+The Crouch sisters are all avid readers and several of them name Crown Duel as their favorite fantasy book ever.
 Follow countryside Countess Meliara in her struggle to save her kingdom from a corrupt King and navigate the subtleties of life at court.
 This is a book that will easily jump to your top 10 “share with friends” list.

 The first book in an intriguing series by Maria Snyder.
 A young prisoner is given the choice: execution for her crimes or become the new food taster for the realm’s commander.
-This choice leads to a series of some of best YA books I’ve read, full of magic, friendships, suspense and more.
+This choice leads to a series of some of best YA fantasy books I’ve read, full of magic, friendships, suspense and more.

 This trilogy checks every box you could possibly want.
 Brandon Sanderson outdoes himself with incredible worldbuilding, fantastic character development, and a completely unique type of magic.
 You find yourself cheering for the underdogs from page one as a ragtag group of rebels set out to take down the empire’s leader, who has proclaimed himself as god.
 Follow a renowned group of criminals as they lead the rebellion efforts and tackle every obstacle the empire throws at them.